 Timeero, for instance, also shows the exact location of your remote or mobile workers via their GPS devices.
 If you have field staff working at multiple locations, you can benefit from its geofencing feature.

-By setting a geofence - an invisible border around the workplace, you can permit your employees to clock in and out only when they are within the fence.
+With Timeero, you can set a geofence - an invisible border around the workplace and permit your employees to clock in and out only when they are within the fence.
 Besides, you'll put definitely put an end to a disappearing employee problem.

 As the app monitors employees' during their shifts only, you and your employees don't need to worry about privacy concerns.

 Have a Detailed Policy